google/security-research/kernelctf/rules.md

      * If it is unclear who reported the bug, then the 0-day bonus can be split (multiple reporters), reduced, invalidated or the 0-day submission protection can be lost at our discretion.

-  6. Wait for the patch to land in a release candidate on the mainline tree (and tagged in Git), or committed on a stable tree.
+  6. Wait for the patch to land in a release candidate on the mainline tree (and be tagged in Git) or be committed to a stable tree, whichever happens first.

   7. Modify the form within 7 days by following the previously saved link and fill out the extra details as described below in the 1-day section.